Do You Need a Blue Badge for a Mobility Scooter?

 What Is a Blue Badge?

-Who Qualifies for a Blue Badge for a Mobility Scooter?
+Who Qualifies for a Blue Badge?

-1. Are Registered Blind
+1. Registered Blind

-3. Receive the War Pensioners’ Mobility Supplement
+3. War Pensioners’ Mobility Supplement

 -